 What does an ESE support Teacher do?

-Transition between two or more general education classrooms, while collaborating with general education teachers and assisting students with disabilities.
+- The teacher will Transition between two or more general education classrooms while collaborating with general education teachers and assisting students with disabilities.

-Perform other duties as assigned by the School Principal or designee
+- Perform other duties as assigned by the School Principal or other administrator.